chaeeun-cho/chaeeun-cho.github.io/_pages/research.md

 <li> Government Procurement and US Firms' Exit from the Russian Market: Evidence from the Russian invasion of Ukraine
  </li>

 <small> In this paper, I argue that the extent to which firms rely on public procurement as a source of revenue plays a pivotal role in understanding their decisions to exit from states under economic sanctions.
-Using a dataset of U.S. government contracts, I estimate the effect of government contract on firms’ exit decisions from Russia.
+Using a dataset of U.S. government contracts, I estimate the effect of government contract on firms’ exit decisions from Russia.</small>

 </ul>